 The artists and cultural entities participating are not obliged to donate 100% of the proceeds, they decide the % to be donated.
 There is not a minimum to be donated.

 How can I participate as a Charity?

-If you know or if you are part of a charity registered with OSCR, you can take part in any of the following ways:
+If you know or if you are a social cause (see above), you can take part in any of the following ways:

-- You can be an official St Andrew’s Fair Saturday Charity and be chosen by an artist
+- You can be an official St Andrew’s Fair Saturday Social Project and be chosen by an artist

 - You can look for artists and cultural entities in your city and invite them to participate in the festival with you

 - You can organise your own cultural event for St Andrew’s Fair Saturday.
 We will help you every step of the way.
 You can raise funds for your own cause or you can choose another charity to support.